seoulai/seoulai.github.io/hackathon.md

 # Competition
-All agents will receive 100,000,000KRW at 10:00.
+All agents will receive virtual 100,000,000KRW at 10:00.
 The agent with the highest revenue by 18:50 will be the winner of the competition.

 We encourage you to participate in the competition from the start of the competition, but you can join at any time on December 15th.